hepplerj/cv/web-cv.md

 ### Reviews

-Review of Katie Phillips, "Timeline of Empire," in *Reviews in Digital History* (forthcoming).
+Review of Katie Phillips, "Timeline of Empire," in *Reviews in Digital Humanities* (2022). <https://reviewsindh.pubpub.org/pub/timeline-of-empire/release/3>

-Review essay, "Mobile Digital Public History," in *International Public History* (forthcoming).

-Review of Kathleen A. Cairns *At Home In the World: California Women and the Postwar Environmental Movement* (University of Nebraska Press), in the *Pacific Historical Review* (forthcoming).
+Review of Kathleen A. Cairns *At Home In the World: California Women and the Postwar Environmental Movement* (University of Nebraska Press), in the *Pacific Historical Review* (2022). <https://doi.org/10.1093/whq/whac013>

 Review of Trevor Owens, *The Theory and Craft of Digital Preservation* (Johns Hopkins University Press), in *The Public Historian* (May 2020). <https://doi-org.leo.lib.unomaha.edu/10.1525/tph.2020.42.2.160>